 Cyprien has a really fun spoof on real life vs. what you see in ads.
 Some bad words (but is it really horrible if our students learn a few swears in French)?
 Just be sure to put the subtitles in French, not in English (use the settings tab to do this).

 LindsayDoesLanguages has a great list of 10 French YouTubers to watch.

 Remember that you can click on the settings wheel (looks like a gear) on the bottom right of the video to change the speed of the dialogue.
 If you put him on .75 speed, he actually talks at a normal speed instead of super-fast. 🙂

 15. Have your students research and do presentations on their own hobbies in other countries.

 If you have a student who loves art, have her do a presentation about a famous museum or Francophone artist.

 If you have a student who likes sing, have her perform a song from a French-speaking country.

 If you have a student who likes soccer, have him talk about a soccer team or player from a Francophone country.

 I hope that you found a few new ways to incorporate culture in your French class.
 I’d love to hear how you teach culture in your class.
 Please share your ideas in the comments section.

-Get more quality free resources for your French classroom in my Free Resource Library – lots of goodies just waiting for you.
+Remember to get your free cultural resources for France and Canada (photos, facts, video clips, etc.) in my Free Resource Library – lots of goodies just waiting for you.
 Sign up below.